microsoft/api-guidelines/azure/Guidelines.md

 ### HTTP Request / Response Pattern
 The HTTP Request / Response pattern dictates how your API behaves.
 For example: POST methods that create resources must be idempotent, GET method results may be cached, the If-Modified and ETag headers offer optimistic concurrency.
 The URL of a service, along with its request/response bodies, establishes the overall contract that developers have with your service.
 As a service provider, how you manage the overall request / response pattern should be one of the first implementation decisions you make.

 Cloud applications embrace failure.
-Therefore, to enable customers to write fault-tolerant applications, <b>all</b> service operations (including POST) <b>must</b> be idempotent.
+Therefore, to enable customers to write fault-tolerant applications, _all_ service operations (including POST) **must** be idempotent.
 Implementing services in an idempotent manner, with an "exactly once" semantic, enables developers to retry requests without the risk of unintended consequences.

 #### Exactly Once Behavior = Client Retries & Service Idempotency